anboit/ica0002-2021/10-backups/lab.md

 ## Task 1

-Update `backup` role:
- - ensure `/home/backup/restore` directory is created, owned and writeable by user `backup`
- - ensure [Duplicity](http://duplicity.nongnu.org/) is installed; the package is available in the Ubuntu APT repository
- - this role should be already added to `Init` play (lab 9)

 Add `mysql_backup` role:
  - ensure that `/home/backup/mysql` directory is created on MySQL servers, owned and writeable by user `backup`